trasba/obsidian_ghp/docs/software/dashboard.md

 ---
 # dashboard

+!!! info

-__dashboard software for easy navigation and visualization -> also known as homepage for your homelab__
+    dashboard software for easy navigation and visualization -> also known as homepage for your homelab

+!!! info

 * [dashy](https://dashy.to/)
 	* recommended themes